Shane Warne Memorial: Thousands Farewell Cricket Legends

-Chris Martin, Robbie Williams and Summer, Jackson and Brooke Warne, as well as many others, paid heartfelt tributes to the late Shane Warne at his state memorial service.
+Shane’s children Summer, Jackson and Brooke Warne paid tribute to their late father at his state memorial service.
 Video / Premier and Cabinet Victoria Department

 A crowd of over 50,000 has gathered at the MCG to bid farewell to cricket legend Shane Warne, with Hollywood A-listers, cricket legends, family and friends paying tribute to the King of Spin.